lichuan6/lichuan6.github.io/src/prometheus/install-prometheus-and-setup-grafana-and-node_exporter.md

 # Install Node Exporter

-After Prometheus and Grafana are instlaled, we can setup node exporter and configure prometheus to scrape metrics from node exporter.
+After Prometheus and Grafana are installed, we can setup node exporter and configure prometheus to scrape metrics from node exporter.

 Let's download node exporter binary file and setup node exporter.